 If the party is a corporation, an officer of the corporation properly authorised by a letter signed by the director or company secretary and affixed with company chop may attend.
-If the party is a sole proprietorship or a partnership, the sole proprietor or a partner properly authorised by a letter should attend.
+If the party is a sole proprietorship or a partnership, the sole proprietor or all partners should attend.

 If the party is an individual and wishes his representative (other than counsel or solicitor) to attend the hearing, the party should apply for permission from the Tribunal.
 Unless the application is supported by good justified reasons and evidence, the Tribunal may not allow such application.
 Unless the party has the Tribunal’s permission, the party should attend the hearing in person; otherwise the Tribunal may, in the absence of the party, dismiss the party's claim (if the party is the claimant ) or enter default judgment against the party (if the party is the defendant).